Epicodus-Curriculum/c-sharp-full-stack/2d_apie_polymorphism.md

 }
 ```

-Now if we re-run our program code, as-is, without making any addditional changes:
+Now if we re-run our program code, as-is, without making any additional changes:

 ```csharp
 class Program